excalibur1234/pacui/README.md

 Please note that PacUI requires also Pacaur or Yaourt to work properly.
 Both AUR helpers are only listed as optional dependencies, but you should install at least one of them.
 If Pacaur is installed, it gets used by default over Yaourt.

 ### Execute without prior Installation
-Alternatively, it is possible to download and start PacUI without prior installation using the following commands:
+Because PacUI is contained within one file, it is possible to download and start it without prior installation:
 ```
 wget https://raw.githubusercontent.com/excalibur1234/pacui/master/pacui
 ```